 Intercity (IC)

-These regional trains operated by Trenitalia are usually for travel between cities in the same region.
-They are slower than the high-speed trains but not as slow as regional trains.
-They don’t always have AC, so keep that in mind during the summer.
-While seat reservations are available and they usually have bathrooms, they often do not have a food and beverage car.
+They don’t always have AC, so remember that during the summer.
+While seat reservations are available, they usually have bathrooms, but often do not have a food and beverage car.

 Regionale